NBA Rumors: LA Lakers Could Acquire Bradley Beal For Trade Package Including Kyle Kuzma And Brandon Ingram

-As they continue to struggle in the 2018-19 NBA season, rumors and speculations continue to swirl that the Washington Wizards will consider a huge roster shakeup before the February NBA trade deadline.
+As they continue to struggle in the 2018-19 NBA season, rumors and speculations continue to swirl, suggesting that the Washington Wizards will consider a huge roster shakeup before the February NBA trade deadline.
 Adrian Wojnarowski of ESPN reported that the Wizards have made every player on their roster, including superstars John Wall and Bradley Beal, available in trade discussions.

 Dan Favale of Bleacher Report recently created multiple trade scenarios involving the Wizards.
 In the proposed trade deal with the Los Angeles Lakers, the Wizards will be trading Bradley Beal, Thomas Bryant, and Jeff Green for Michael Beasley, Kentavious Caldwell-Pope, Kyle Kuzma, and Brandon Ingram.
-Both teams will be needing to wait until mid-December to make the deal since some of the players included just signed a new contract in the recent free agency.
+Both teams will have to wait until mid-December to make the deal since some of the players included just signed a new contract in the recent free agency period.

 However, after what happened in their pursuit of Paul George, Favale believes the Lakers should consider targeting another superstar via trade.